 Orange Mint Jalapeño Salad/One Green Planet

 Thanks to the conjoint action of antioxidants and fiber, citrus fruits are a great ally when it comes to regulating our blood glucose levels.
 Due to their role in starch digestion, flavonoids compounds are able to prevent hyperglycemia while also improving insulin sensitivity.
-Both of which are crucial aspects in keeping our sugar levels stable, especially in diabetes sufferers.
+Both of these are crucial aspects of keeping our sugar levels stable, especially in diabetes sufferers.

 Raw Chocolate Orange Mousse Tart/One Green Planet